 Shorting a stock or short selling is an old and popular strategy for cashing in on market volatility.
-Essentially, a short or short sale is a bet that a stock’s value will drop soon.
-However, shorting is both dangerous and complicated because short-sellers usually rely on margin lending to finance their trading.
+A short or short sale bets that a stock’s value will drop soon.
+However, shorting is risky and complicated because short-sellers usually rely on margin lending to finance their trading.

-Shorting stocks is a perilous proposition because most short-selling strategies involve margin trading or lending.
+Shorting stocks is perilous because most short selling strategies involve margin trading or lending.

 In margin trading, the buyer borrows money from a broker or exchange to cover the cost of the trades.
 To explain, the trader hopes they can pay off the loan with the proceeds of the trades.

 Shorting and margin trading are two of the most dangerous things an investor can do.
 They are highly speculative and risky and can lead to big losses if not done carefully.

 When you short a stock, you are betting that the stock will go down in value.
 If it does, you make money.
 But if it goes up, you lose money.
 And since stocks tend to go up over time, shorting is a risky proposition.

 Margin trading is even riskier.
 When you buy on margin, you’re borrowing money from your broker to buy shares of stock.
 If the stock goes down in value, you could end up owing your broker a lot of money.
 And if the stock goes up, you’re still taking on a lot of risks.